1313e/PRISM/docs/source/user/terminology.rst

 	The set of model parameters that are not considered active, and therefore are considered to not have a significant influence on the output of the model.

 (PRISM) Pipeline [`pipe`/`pipeline`]
-	The main *PRISM* framework that orchestrates all operations, provided by a :obj:`~prism.pipeline.Pipeline` object.
+	The main *PRISM* framework that orchestrates all operations, provided by a :obj:`~prism.Pipeline` object.

 Plausible region
 	The region of model parameter space that still contains plausible samples.